haampie/curlsh.com/index.md

 # curl | sh

-A curated list of snippets on the web that encourage you to skip checksum validation.
+A curated list of snippets on the web that encourage unsafe installations.

 ## [codecov](https://docs.codecov.com/docs/codecov-uploader)